Fentanyl and Cocaine: Why It’s a Deadly CombinationYou are here:

 Why Is the Combination of Fentanyl and Cocaine So Deadly?

-Many people use cocaine regularly without suffering an overdose.
-This doesn’t mean it’s completely safe, however.
+Many people use cocaine regularly without overdosing.
+This doesn’t mean it’s safe, however.
 Today, when some people buy cocaine, they often receive far more than they bargained for.
 They may be expecting cocaine, but are getting a secret side-order of fentanyl.

 Cocaine users don’t typically use opioids, so they don’t have a tolerance for them.
 Then, when they ingest cocaine laced with fentanyl, the results are deadly.
 They are also unlikely to be carrying naloxone, which can reverse the effects of an overdose.
 Unfortunately, naloxone does not always work when fentanyl is present in a person’s system.